sbkashif/sbkashif/README.md

 - 👋 Hi, I’m Salman
-- 👀 I’m interested in computational chemistry
+- 👀 I’m interested in molecular modeling and scientific software development
 - 🌱 I’m currently using molecular dynamics simulations and machine learning to study water filtration membrane fouling and selectivity
 - 💞️ I’m looking to collaborate on a) applying advanced statistical methods to analyze my simulation data  and b) exploring parallel programming versions of my codes.
 - 📫 You can reach out to me at `sbinkas@clemson.edu`